Cybersecurity awareness tips for your financial info, passwords, and apps

 Each device, site, or app may do 2FA a little differently, but the basic idea is to require a second verification beyond your password.
 That way if a thief manages to crack your password, they’d still need biometrics, a pin code, the answer to a security question, your phone, or possibly access to your email account to proceed.

 Tip #2: Manage your passwords carefully

-I can’t tell you how many clients I’ve worked with who admit they still use dangerously common or easy passwords.
-If you use the same password in multiple places, or use something like this, it’s time to step up your password game.
+I can’t tell you how many clients I’ve worked with admit they still use dangerously common or easy passwords.
+If you use the same password in multiple places or use something like this, it’s time to step up your password game.
 There are several headache-free ways you can create strong passwords.

 First, you can ditch the concept of password altogether and create a passphrase.
 Passphrases should include a range of characters in a memorable (to you) sentence.
 For example, “1dOn#LIk3_b@D_pasSw0Rds.”
 Alternatively, you can use an encrypted password manager that can create and remember complicated passwords, like LastPass.
-Never write down (or screenshot) your passwords, or put them in an email of text.
-Likewise, you should never give them over the phone or in person to anyone — including the IT guy.
+Never write down (or screenshot) your passwords, or put them in an email or text.
+Likewise, you should never give them over the phone or in-person to anyone — including the IT guy.
 If the password needs to be typed in, you are the one to do it.

 Tip #3: Use a VPN

 If you’re a road warrior, this is especially important for you.
 But anyone who connects to public Wi-Fi in airports, cafes, or places of business should take 15 minutes to create a virtual private network.
 Public Wi-Fi transmits data in clear text, giving cybercriminals easy access to your unprotected personal data.
 But a VPN keeps your IP address and personal details private and encrypts your connection so anyone who intercepts it sees only gibberish.
 It’s a quick, simple step that can protect your personal data when you’re on the go.
 Here’s a tutorial.